Improved thresholds for e-values: Conclusion

 \section{Conclusion}

-We have investigated methods to improve the power of e-tests in situations where we have some distributional knowledge of the e-variables.
+We have investigated methods to enhance the power of e-tests in situations where we have some knowledge of the distribution of the e-variables.
 Distributional assumptions such as decreasing or unimodal densities can often be numerically verified or theoretically justified.
 In most relevant cases, the e-value threshold can be roughly improved by a factor of $2$ or $e$.
 We also show that when a collection of e-variables is comonotonic, we can take the supremum over that collection and obtain a valid test.
 This enables us to improve upon split likelihood ratio tests and use the entire dataset to estimate and test.
-In simulation experiments, various improvements obtained in this paper lead to visibly more powerful tests than the standard methods.
+In simulation experiments, the various improvements presented in this paper result in visibly more powerful tests than the standard methods.